vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 `-s`, `--filterSpectrumData` **Required*

 This flag allows you to configure to configure parameters allowing for spectrum data filtering based on spectrum properties such as spectrum type, MS level and polarity.
-With spectrum data filtering, you can also exclude the mass spectra data found with each spectrum information from being stored in the output file.
+With spectrum data filtering, you can also exclude the spectra (m/z and intensity values) acquired for each spectrum from being stored in the output file.

 ```md
 # Filter spectrum data